 The Company recognizes changes in redemption value immediately as they occur and adjusts the carrying value of redeemable common stock to equal the redemption value at the end of each reporting period.
-Immediately upon the closing of the Initial Public Offering, the Company recognized the accretion from initial book value to redemption amount value.
-The change in the carrying value of redeemable Class A common stock resulted in charges against additional paid-in capital (to the extent available) and accumulated deficit.
+Such changes are reflected in additional paid-in capital, or in the absence of additional paid-in capital, in accumulated deficit.